pymc-labs/pymc-marketing/docs/source/guide/incrementality/mv_its_intro.md

 where $\vec{sales}_{your}$, $\vec{sales}_{comp}$, and $\vec{sales}_{new}$ are the observed time series of sales of all your products, your competitors products, and your new product, respectively.

 The parameter $c \in [0, 1]$ is the proportion of new product sales that are cannibalistic, that is, have been taken from your existing products.
 The parameter $1-c$ is the proportion of new product sales that are incremental, that is, have been taken from your competitors products.
-We can place a prior on $c$ to reflect our prior beliefs about the level of incrementality of the new product, but we need not specify the form of this at this point.
+We can place a Beta prior on $c$ to reflect our prior beliefs about the level of incrementality of the new product for example

 The parameters  $\sigma_{your}$ and $\sigma_{comp}$ are the standard deviations of the observation noise for your sales and your competitors sales, respectively.
 We can also place priors on these parameters to reflect our prior beliefs about the level of noise in the data.